Resources – Yakima, WA

-The list below includes confidential and non-confidential resources at WSU and in the Spokane community.
-In addition, printer-friendly resource flyers in PDF format are available here:
+The list below includes confidential and non-confidential resources at WSU and in the Yakima community.

 In most instances, service providers from the following resources can speak with you confidentially about your concerns:

 Mental Health Crisis Line

 Mental Health Crisis line: 509-368-6500.

 The Employee Assistance Program (EAP) helps WA State Government employees and their family members resolve personal or work-related problems.
 Using your EAP does not cost you anything.
 1-877-313-4455.